chse-ohsu/PublicUseData/README.md

   * 5-4-1
 4. Translate the 10-digit hyphenated format to an 11-digit non-hyphenated format
 5. Export to tab-delimited text files
+6. Create a zip archive for easy downloading

 ## Background